Isogeny graphs with maximal real multiplication: Introduction

 This paper is organized as follows.
-Section~\ref{sec:background} provides background material concerning $\cO_{K_0}$-orders of quartic CM fields, as well as the definition and some properties of the Tate pairing.
-In Section~\ref{Isogenies} we give formulae for cyclic isogenies between principally polarized complex tori, with maximal real multiplication.
-The structure of the graph given by reductions over finite fields of these isogenies is proved in Section~\ref{GraphStructure}.
-In Section~\ref{PairingTheGraph} we show that the computation of the Tate pairing allows to orient ourselves in the isogeny graph.
-Finally, in Section~\ref{Algorithm} we give our algorithm endomorphism ring computation when the real multiplication is maximal and in Section~\ref{EisentragerLauter} we compare the its performance to the one of Eisentr\"ager and Lauter's algorithm.
+Section~\ref{sec:background} provides background material concerning isogeny graphs, $\cO_{K_0}$-orders of quartic CM fields, as well as the definition and some properties of the Tate pairing.
+In Section~\ref{Isogenies} we give formulae for cyclic isogenies between principally polarized complex tori with maximal real multiplication, and describe the structure of the graph whose edges are these isogenies.
+From this, in Section~\ref{GraphStructure} we deduce the structure of the graph whose vertices are p.p.a.v. with maximal real multiplication, defined over finite fields, and whose edges are cyclic isogenies between these varieties.
+In Section~\ref{PairingTheGraph} we show that the computation of the Tate pairing allows us to orient ourselves in the isogeny graph.
+Finally, in Section~\ref{sec:algorithm} we give our algorithm for endomorphism ring computation when the real multiplication is maximal, compare its performance to the one of Eisenträger and Lauter's algorithm, and report on practical experiments over finite fields.